 The HVAC in your home is a significant investment that you want to keep running for as long as possible.
-But there are some things you might be doing that will shorten the life of your system and make it work harder than it needs to.
+There may be some things you are doing to shorten the life of your system and make it work harder than it needs to.

-Here are five ways you could be damaging your HVAC system:
+Here are five ways you could be potentially damaging your HVAC system:

-1. Letting the grass grow too long around your unit
+- Letting the grass grow too long around your unit:

 Grass and weeds can act as a natural shield for your HVAC system.
 When left to grow, it can block air from entering the unit and reduce cooling and heating efficiency, leading to poor performance and higher energy bills.
 If you live in an area where you get a lot of rain, ensure you trim your yard regularly.

-2. Using caulk to block up drafty windows
+- Using caulk to block up drafty windows:

 Caulk may be the most common DIY home improvement project, but using it on drafty windows could do more harm than good.
 Windows are necessary for your home’s HVAC system because they allow fresh air to enter and exit the house.
 Caulking around windows can create a moisture barrier and keep out drafts, but it also prevents proper ventilation, which is essential for your system to function correctly.
 Also, if a window leaks cold air, it could be due to old caulking that has fallen apart or gotten dirty.
 It would help if you replaced any caulking on windows with a new caulk that matches the color of the existing window sealant.
 This will help prevent drafts from entering through small gaps and cracks in the window frame.